themesberg/flowbite/content/getting-started/astro.md

 nextLink: getting-started/svelte/
 ---

-<a href="https://astro.build" rel="nofollow">Astro</a> is an all-in-one static site generator that uses modern web technologies to build blazing fast websites.
+<a href="https://astro.build" rel="nofollow">Astro</a> is an all-in-one web framework for building fast, content-focused websites.

 ## Install Tailwind CSS with Astro